pendo-io/pendo-mobile-sdk/ios/pnddocs/expo_rn.md

 ### 6. Verify Installation

-* Click to go through a <a href="#" data-start-verification>verification process</a> for the SDK integration.
-* Test using the Pendo UI:
+1. In the Pendo UI, go to Settings>Subscription Settings.
+2. Hover over your app and select View app details.
+3. Select the Install Settings tab and follow the instructions under Verify Your Installation to ensure you have successfully integrated the Pendo SDK.
-  Confirm that you can see your app as Integrated under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a>.
+4. Confirm that you can see your app as Integrated under <a href="https://app.pendo.io/admin" target="_blank">subscription settings</a>.

 ## Limitations